Berlin Museums & 1-Day Travel Guide

 6. Prater Biergarten

-How to get the most out of your 1-day Berlin stay – With a bit of travel planning (and this travel guide!) you may be able to cover both a couple of outstanding Berlin museums, as well as other iconic and popular sights in the German capital.
+How to get the most out of your 1-day Berlin stay – With some travel planning (and this travel guide!), you may be able to cover a couple of outstanding Berlin museums and a few other iconic sights in the German capital.

 In case you have more than two days, you may want to take a look at our 3-day Berlin travel guide & itinerary!

-Alexanderplatz is the eye-catching central square where people pass by, meet, hang out, go for a cup of coffee, have a kebab, a beer and make a selfie.
+Alexanderplatz is the eye-catching central square where people pass by, meet, hang out, go for a cup of coffee, have a kebab or a beer and take a selfie.
 Besides, there are great shopping opportunities in the shopping centres surrounding the vibrant plaza.
 It is an ideal spot to start your sightseeing!

 Now it is time to enjoy one of the best views of Berlin, namely from the impressive and iconic Television Tower.

 The labourers worked in shifts to deliver and complete the tower.
-It was not a low-budget project, since it cost 200 million Marks, which was way above the budget.
+It was not a low-budget project since it cost 200 million Marks, way above the budget.

-The lift is like a dream, since it moves unbelievably fast – only taking 40 seconds to reach 203 metres!
-Try it for yourself to arrive at a magnificent view on a clear day!
+The lift is like a dream since it moves unbelievably fast – only taking 40 seconds to reach 203 metres!
+Try it to arrive at a magnificent view on a clear day!

 Today, the eye-catching tower is both a landmark in the city and a popular tourist attraction with an observation deck and a rotating restaurant way above the streets of Berlin.

-Today is museum day, and you will now walk over to the museums on Museumsinsel, the Museum Island centrally located in the Berlin, which is also a UNESCO World Heritage Site.
+Today is museum day, and you will now walk over to the museums on Museumsinsel, the Museum Island centrally located in Berlin, also a UNESCO World Heritage Site.
 It features several museums – some of the best cultural attractions you can visit in Berlin.

-You will select two out of the five outstanding Berlin museums here, depending on your interests, one for a morning visit and one for an afternoon visit.
-These specific museum attractions really span over a broad diversity within the fields of geography, history and arts, and you will easily get carried away in the phenomenal collections.
+You will select two of five outstanding Berlin museums here, depending on your interests, one for a morning visit and one for an afternoon visit.
+These specific museum attractions span a broad diversity within the fields of geography, history and arts, and you will easily get carried away in the phenomenal collections.

-Before arriving, do check out the museum passes available, since they may be good value for you.
-Do also beforehand check out rules about time slots etc. on the museum websites (find links below)!
+Before arriving, check available museum passes, since they may be good value for you.
+Check also, beforehand, rules about time slots etc. on the museum websites (find links below)!

-Fortunately the museum survived the deteriorations during the Second World War, and it has with time become one of the most popular attractions.
+Fortunately, the museum survived the deterioration during the Second World War, and it has become one of the most popular attractions.

 McMeal price Germany/your country